 Napoleon Hill lays out dogmas without citing any research or opening any door to doubt.

-I feel there’s a huge spiral of silence around this book: everyone says it’s great so nobody has the guts to calls it out.
+I feel there’s a huge spiral of silence around this book: everyone says it’s great so nobody has the guts to call out the BS in it.

 But to me, it was jarring.